uqlibrary/technology-training/R/packaging/packaging.md

 <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>L</kbd>

-To check our package for issues:
+And to check our package for issues, we can use the “Check” button in the Build tab, or the following command:

 ``` r
 devtools::check()